andybalaam/retropie-recording/instructions.md

 ![](//artificialworlds.net/blog/wp-content/uploads/retro-login.png)
 (The RetroPie Project joystick logo)

-\* if you don't have Linux, this should work OK on a Mac, or on Windows you could try using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+* Note: if you don't have Linux, this should work OK on a Mac, or on Windows you could try using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

+#### Open a command line directly from the Pi

+If logging in through SSH is too cumbersome, you can use the command line on RetroPie directly.
+Just plug a keyboard and a mouse, and you're set.

+The easiest way is just to exit EmulationStation: open the menu (start), then "Quit", then "Quit EmulationStation", and you'll be sent to the command line.
+Once you're done with your commands, just type `reboot` to restart the Pi.

+An alternative way is to use the [desktop environment](https://retropie.org.uk/docs/FAQ/#where-did-the-desktop-go) : install it through the Retropie-Setup tool, in Configuration / Tools > Raspbiantools > Install Pixel Desktop Environment.
+It then adds an entry in the "Ports" section of Retropie, where you can launch the desktop, and from there access a command line, file browser, and anything you like.

 ### Download and compile ffmpeg

 Log in to the RetroPie as described above.
 The commands shown below should all be typed in to the window where you are logged in to the RetroPie.

 Download the script ffmpeg-install.sh by typing this: